Gerald-Yray/chem13-portfolio-yray/001_structure_bonding_yray/001_infographics_exercise_yray/references_yray.md

 Jüttner, F., & Watson, S. B. (2007).
 Biochemical and ecological control of geosmin and 2‑methylisoborneol in source waters. *Applied and Environmental Microbiology, 73*(14), 4395–4406. https://doi.org/10.1128/AEM.02929-06

-Watson, S. B. (2003).
-Cyanobacterial and geosmin compounds in water: Taste and odour compounds. *Water Research*. *(Insert exact volume, issue, and pages from the actual article you used.)*

 ---